ngxs/store/docs/introduction/installation.md

 ## Installation

 To get started, install the package from npm.
-The latest version (3.x) supports Angular/RX 6, if you want support for Angular5, use version 2.x.
+The latest version (3.x) supports Angular/RxJS 6+, if you want support for Angular 5, use version 2.x.

 ```bash
 npm install @ngxs/store --save